vrajp29/CarND-Advanced-Lane-Lines-P2/writeup/Advance Lane Finding Project 2.md

 white_clip.write_videofile(video_output, audio=False)
 ```

-## discussing problems / issues I faced in implementation of this project
+## discussing problems / Issues I faced in implementation of this project

 #### Gradient & Color Thresholding
-Time consuming experiment with gradient and color channnel thresholding.
+* Time consuming experiment with gradient and color channnel thresholding.
-In challenge video when car drives under the bridge it was difficult to find the lane lines
+* In challenge video when car drives under the bridge it was difficult to find the lane lines
-Detecting lane lines in harder challenge was extremely hard as there were constant curves, fadeness, Shadow
+* Detecting lane lines in harder challenge was extremely hard as there were constant curves, fadeness, Shadow

 #### Bad Frames
-The challenge video has a section where the car goes underneath a tunnel and no lanes are detected
+* The challenge video has a section where the car goes underneath a tunnel and no lanes are detected
-To tackle this I had to resort to averaging over the well detected frames
+* To tackle this I had to resort to averaging over the well detected frames

-Points of failure & Areas of Improvement
+##### Points of failure & Areas of Improvement
-The pipeline seems to fail for the harder challenge video.
+The pipeline seems to fail to detect lane lines for the harder challenge video due to frame rate, shahdow, sharp curves.

 #### Improvement:
 I would take a smaller section to take the transform to take a better perspective transform